 About Tony Penning

-Tony started climbing in 1970 when he was a member of the RAF Mountain Rescue team.
+Tony started climbing in the seventies when he was a member of the RAF Mountain Rescue team.
 His first year, based in the Peak District established his life long passion for climbing.

 As soon as Tony first touched rock he knew this was where his destiny lay.
 Within a very short period of time he was tackling long and adventurous routes with very little experience.

-In 1971 he met a like minded soul, Pete Cresswell who was to be his constant companion for 18 years.
+Early on he met a like minded soul, Pete Cresswell who was to be his constant companion for many years.
 During their time together they climbed many difficult climbs both in the UK and the Alps and this included numerous first ascents.
 One of their most memorable was the Bonatti Pillar on the Dru, which has since fallen down!

-The mid 90's was Tony's Big Wall era.
+The late 90's was Tony's Big Wall era.

 He kicked off with The Scoop On Sron Ulladale in The Outer Hebrides.
 It took 2 days and they finished in a storm.
 The second a major new, big wall climb on a remote face in Greenland.
 This took 6 days and they finished in a storm.
 Undeterred Tony went to El Cap in California and spent 10 days on a climb but this time finished in good weather.

 In recent years Tony has added Spain, Sardinia and Morocco as must climb places but he still enjoys coming home to climb at his local venue, the Wye Valley.
-Over the last 30 years Tony has contributed and authored guide books in South Wales and the South-West and was part of the team that produced the new Lower Wye Valley and Symonds Yat Guides.
-In July of 2012 Tony pioneered four new alpine climbs one of them a previously unclimbed rock peak of 750 metres.
-During 2 visits to Morroco in 2013 he established 18 new trad climbs.
-In August 2013 Tony, climbing alone made the first ascent of a remote, hidden rock peak in The Western Alps.
+Over the last 30 years Tony has contributed to and authored guide books in South Wales and the South-West and was part of the team that produced the Lower Wye Valley and Symonds Yat Guides.
+Tonys enthusiasm hasn't diminished.
+He continues to visit and explore in The Mont Blanc range, Morocco and on The Lizard in Cornwall.

-Tony has been instructing climbing for 15 years holds the Mountain Instructor Award and is sponsored by Sub Zero Technology.
+Tony has been instructing climbing for over 20 years holds the Mountaineering and Climbing Instructor Award and is a member of The Association of Mountaineering Instructors.